noelrivasc/blog/_posts/2024-07-30-tools-manual-work.md

 ---
 layout: post
-title: 'Tool: house work'
+title: 'Tool: manual work'
 date: 2024-07-30 21:30 -0600
 categories: tools
-summary: House work as a means to cool the mind off.
+summary: Manual work as a means to cool the mind off.
 ---

-_House work as a means to cool the mind off and reclaim attention._
+_Manual work as a means to cool the mind off and reclaim attention._

 Attention —or at least the way I experience attention— is a funny phenomenon.
 It feels as if it were a physical thing, an object that moves in and out of my body.